Dow slumps 800 points after bonds flash recession warning

 The losses come a day after stocks rallied when the Trump administration delayed tariffs on about $160 billion in Chinese goods that were set to take effect on Sept.
 1.

-While the market was falling Wednesday, President Donald Trump took to Twitter to again criticize the Federal Reserve for hampering the U.S. economy by raising rates "far too quickly" last year and not reversing its policy aggressively enough -- the Fed cut its key rate by a quarter point last month.
-He also defended his trade policy, even though investors remain worried that the trade war between the world's two largest economies may drag on through the 2020 U.S. election and cause more economic damage.
+President Donald Trump took to Twitter to defend his trade policy Wednesday, saying "we are winning big time, against China."
+But many on Wall Street remain worried that the trade war between the world's two largest economies may drag on through the 2020 U.S. election and cause more economic damage.

-"We still see a substantial risk that the trade dispute will escalate further," said Mark Haefele, global chief investment officer at UBS in a note to clients.
+"We still see a substantial risk that the trade dispute will escalate further," said Mark Haefele, global chief investment officer at investment bank UBS in a note to clients.

+Trump also criticized the Federal Reserve for hamstringing the U.S. economy by raising rates "too much & too fast" last year and not reversing its policy aggressively enough -- the Fed cut its key rate by a quarter point last month.

 After its early dip, the yield on the 10-year Treasury stood at 1.58%, even with the yield on the two-year.
 Meanwhile, the 30-year Treasury yield also hit a record low Wednesday.